 At first, you want to test a manual backup to make sure it works.
 Always test your systems!
-Then you can setup an automatic backup.
-While you are working on you site on a daily basis, you can set it up to back up once a day.
+Then you can set up an automatic backup.
+While you are working on your site on a daily basis, you can set it up to back up once a day.
 Once you are done creating content, you can always change it to make a monthly backup instead.

 Note that most of the solutions they offer will probably work for your website.
 For example, Dropbox offers 2Gb by default.
 More than enough for a small Niche Website.
 Remember that when you get your own domain name from your hosting company such as BlueHost, you can create a new email address which you can then use with a system such as Dropbox.